iluwatar/java-design-patterns/monitor/README.md

 ## Intent of Monitor Design Pattern

-The Monitor design pattern is used to synchronize concurrent operations by encapsulating shared resources in such a way that only one thread can access them at a time, ensuring thread safety.
+The Monitor design pattern in Java is essential for synchronizing concurrent operations, ensuring thread safety and preventing race conditions.
+This guide will help you understand how to implement the Monitor pattern to manage shared resources effectively.

 ## Detailed Explanation of Monitor Pattern with Real-World Examples